Rashad Khalifa: Assassination

-On January 31, 1990, Khalifa was found stabbed to death inside the Masjid (Mosque) of Tucson, Arizona, which he founded.
-He was stabbed multiple times.
+On January 31, 1990, Khalifa was found stabbed to death inside the mosque of Tucson, Arizona, which he founded.

-Nineteen years after the murder, on April 28, 2009, the Calgary Police Services of Canada arrested Glen Cusford Francis, a 52-year-old citizen of Trinidad and Tobago, on suspicion of having killed Rashad Khalifa.
+Nineteen years after the murder, on April 28, 2009, the Calgary Police Service arrested Glen Cusford Francis, a 52-year-old citizen of Trinidad and Tobago, on suspicion of having killed Rashad Khalifa.
 Investigators in Tucson learned that Francis, who was going by the name Benjamin Phillips, had begun his studies under Khalifa in January 1990.
 Phillips disappeared shortly after the slaying, and was said to have left the country.
 An investigation revealed Phillips and Francis were the same man when the police analyzed fingerprints found in Phillips' apartment.
 A specialty unit of the Tucson Police Department progressed in its investigation in 2006 and in December 2008, and was able to use DNA testing on forensic evidence from the crime scene to tie Francis to the assassination.
 In October 2009, a Canadian judge ordered Francis's extradition to the United States to face trial.

 The trial for the murder began on December 11, 2012.
 On December 19, the jury, after a three-hour deliberation, found Glen Francis guilty of first-degree murder and sentenced him to life in prison.
 Prior to the Francis trial, James Williams, an alleged member of the Jamaat ul-Fuqra organization, was convicted of conspiracy in the slaying.
 Williams disappeared in 1994 on the day of his sentencing.
 In 2000, Williams was apprehended attempting to re-enter the United States and was sentenced to serve 69 years in prison.
 In 2003, his convictions were upheld on appeal by the Colorado Court of Appeals, except for one count of forgery.